Shortly after unveiling footage from Green Lantern to an eager Comic-Con crowd, cast and crew gathered for a followup press conference.

 Reynolds: I actually have one little anecdote I wanted to add to this that I havent mentioned yet.
 There was a Cinderella element to it, because the FX house had this thing in our industry called life casts.
 It’s a mold of an actor’s head and you can build a mold of a prosthetic around that.
 You can do anything.
 Obviously, Peter had one done to wear his prosthetics in the film.
 The FX house that was asked to make the Green Lantern mask had no idea who was auditioning, but they arbitrarily chose my head from their vast catalogs of actors’ heads with which to build this mask around.
 So when I showed up to set, my mask fit a little better than maybe Regis Philbin’s or Richard Chamberlains.
 Or whoever else might have been auditioning that day.

 Q: Green Lantern is pretty fearless.
 What’s the biggest fear you grapple with in real life?
 Reynolds: What scares me?
 Stepping out at Comic-Con in front of 6500 people is not a settling experience.
 In terms of fear, I try not to live in fear.
 Nerves are a nice thing.
 They let you know you’re alive.
 I pay more attention to the nerves than I do the fear.

 Lively: I don’t want to talk about what scares me.

 Q: Because many of the secondary characters are CGI, have you already cast the voices?
 Do you have a Kilowog?
 Campbell: It’s interesting.
 Weve got some ideas we cant disclose at the moment, only because of post production.
 Were a year out from releasing and also the look of the characters.
 Im sure therell be three or four voices tried for each character to see how they fit.
 Youre never quite sure until you cut the film of precisely how the characters turned out.
 Rather like screen tests for actors, we try voices to see what suits.

 Q: Mark, you can talk about how you prepared to play Sinestro?
 Mark Strong: Im not sure you prepare for villains necessarily.
 You prepare for a character.
 I suppose the way I look at villains is that nobody is born evil.
 Usually something happens to their time on the planet or in space that causes them to become the way they are.
 You have to look at who he is and what he stands for and what he believes in.
 He is an incredibly organized, fearless, exponent of the Green Lantern Corps who believes that he knows best.
 In this movie as it stands, he becomes mentor to the newly minted human Green Lantern and basically guides him through his first steps.
 We deal with that process, so I don’t think of him as a villain or even in a bad sense.
 Hes just an incredibly powerful presence who knows what he believes and what he wants to be right.
 If theres anything that causes him later on to spill over to the dark side, its his unquestioning belief in his own rightness.

+Q: Mark, do you get to do the same kind of beatdown you got in Kick-Ass?
 Strong: Interestingly, going to work beating up a 12-year-old girl wasnt an experience I have very often, so its nice to be facing a worthy opponent.

 Reynolds: I’ll take that as a compliment!

+Q: Do you guys get a lot of one on one time?
 Strong: Yeah, we’ve been training.
 Part of the storyline is that Hal visits Oa and Sinestro tests him because he’s not entirely sure that humans should be members of the Corps.
 So there’s a sequence where Kilowog and Sinestro put him through his paces.

+Q: There’s a lot of talk about building to a bigger DC Universe on film.
+How did this affect the development of this film?
 Campbell: No, I don’t think [they affect it] at all.
 I think we stand absolutely on our own and we stand as our own superhero, our own story.
 And a terrific story it is.

+Q: Ryan, how do you react when fans ask very, very specific questions about elements from, say, a certain issue of the comic book series?
 Reynolds: Artful deflection.
 I would never profess to be as well-versed or as literate in that comic book world as they are.
 I do know a bit about certain comic books and Ill be the first to tell them when I don’t know about that particular issue.